What Are Marketing Funnel Metrics - Beginner’s Guide

 1. Lead Generation Rate

-If you are running lead generation campaigns or have used different lead acquisition tactics on your website, then you may consider tracking the lead generation rate.
+If you are running lead generation campaigns or have used different lead acquisition tactics on your website, then you can consider tracking the lead generation rate.

 This will help you understand if your strategies are working at an expected level or not.